Prepare Your Mobile For The Holidays

 If using a public WiFi connection when using the internet, check that any site you visit is HTTPS.
 The “S” stands for secure and encrypts the data.

-Software updates often fix vulnerabilities, so update your apps before you leave.
+Software and app updates are often aimed at fixing vulnerabilities, so update them before you leave.

 When travelling abroad use Google Translate to type or speak a phrase to see or hear the translation.
 You can also use the app for signs and menus to get a translation immediately.